Cray-HPE/docs-csm/operations/validate_csm_health.md

 suitable for production usage.
 To run production work loads, it is suggested that an image from the Cray OS (COS) product, or similar, be used.

-- This test is **very important to run** during the CSM install prior to redeploying the PIT node because it validates all of the services required for that operation.
+- This test is **very important to run**, particularly during the CSM install prior to rebooting the PIT node, because it validates all of the services required for nodes to PXE boot from the cluster.
 - The CSM Barebones image included with the release will not successfully complete beyond the `dracut` stage of the boot process.
 However, if the `dracut` stage is reached, the boot can be considered successful and shows that the necessary CSM services needed to